Storidge/cio-faq/nodes.md

 Active cio nodes have label 'cio=true'.
 When a cio node is cordoned for maintenance, the label will be changed to 'cio=false'

-### We need to dynamically add new nodes for more services, and then pull them when not needed.
+### Can I add new nodes for more services, and then pull them when not needed?

 Adding and removing nodes dynamically is supported and really simple.
 Run the `cioctl join-token` command to create a session token.
 Then copy and paste the `cioctl add` command string to the new node.